 Do this in a warm room to get yeast activity going, otherwise the dough will have a hard time rising in the fridge.
 Examine the surface of the dough before putting it in the fridge and look for tiny blisters and slight sour milk smell.
 If you observe both, then the dough is ready to go in the fridge.
 If not, I let it sit at room temperature for another 1/2 to 1 hour.

 Cover the bowl with a plastic wrap to prevent the surface from drying out and place in the fridge for 12 hours.
 After 12 hours the dough will have doubled in volume.
 If not quite doubled, take it out and let stand in warm place for 1-2 hours.
-Oven with the light on is warm enough for this purpose.
+The oven with the light on is warm enough for this purpose.
 Alternatively, you could let the dough ferment in the fridge for another 8-10 hours.

 Preheating the oven and steaming

-Some time after taking the dough out of the fridge, start preheating the oven to 500F, with a baking stone positioned in the upper part of the oven and a small bread pan with hot water and a rolled kitchen towel inside, on the lower rack.
-Position your baking stone such that short side is parallel to the door.
+Sometime after taking the dough out of the fridge, start preheating the oven to 500F, with a baking stone positioned in the upper part of the oven and a small bread pan with hot water and a rolled kitchen towel inside, on the lower rack.
+Position your baking stone such that the short side is parallel to the door.
 Water pan is needed for consistent steam release during baking to help the baguettes rise nicely in the oven (also referred to as oven spring) and prevent surface hardening.
 The towel helps control steam release.

 Turn the dough on a lightly floured surface.
 Divide into 3 equal pieces, shape into rectangles and let relax for 45-60 minutes.

 Stretch into rectangles and roll each rectangle as shown below.
 Start with the longer side, fold it inside the rectangle and seal the seam with your thumb.
 Do it tightly enough but being careful not degas the dough.
 Repeat two more times until you formed a cylinder.

 Seal the seams using your palm and stretch the cylinder to desired length by gently rolling it with your hands.